 Before we end off we should mention that the prod shown in the video appears not to be straight due to the pixelation caused by Facebook and the FPS the phone was recording in.
 The screenshot below shows the object in question being held behind Gale's back.

-Update: We had the chance to question Big Cat Rescue on Facebook about the controversy.
-Whoever was running Big Cat Rescue's Facebook page at the time of our questioning admitted that they were wrong and referred to the object Gale had as a "tool".
+Update: We had the chance to question Big Cat Rescue on Facebook about this incident.
+Whoever was running Big Cat Rescue's Facebook page at the time of our questioning admitted that they were wrong and referred to the object Gale used to poke Priya as a "tool".
 They said they were in a hurry to get the cats into their new cages.
+Click HERE to view the screenshot.